MominaAli07/COMS7900-Docker/README.md

 - **Docker Hub:** The image on Docker Hub serves as the source for the Docker container.
 Anyone can pull and run this image using Docker.
 - **Singularity (Apptainer):** The SIF file allows you to run the containerized application using Apptainer, providing an alternative to Docker.

-Feel free to open issues or submit pull requests if you have suggestions or improvements.